UBC-DSCI/introduction-to-datascience-python/source/reading.md

 the two CSS selectors `.housing` and `.result-price`, respectively.
-The selector gadget returns them to us as a comma-separated list (here `.housing , .result-price`), which is exactly the format we need to provide to R if we are using more than one CSS selector.
+The selector gadget returns them to us as a comma-separated list (here `.housing , .result-price`), which is exactly the format we need to provide to Python if we are using more than one CSS selector.

 **Stop!
 Are you allowed to scrape that website?**

 ```{index} web scraping; permission
 ```

++++

 *Before* scraping data from the web, you should always check whether or not you are *allowed* to scrape it!
 There are two documents that are important